Mocanaqua, Pennsylvania

 Mocanaqua is an unincorporated community and census-designated place (CDP) in Conyngham Township, Luzerne County, Pennsylvania, United States.
 The population was 646 at the 2010 census.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 1.4 km2, of which 1.3 sqkm is land and 0.1 sqkm, or 9.55%, is water.
 It is located on the east bank of the Susquehanna River along PA 239, which crosses the river and links Mocanaqua to the borough of Shickshinny.

 Demographics

-School District
+Education

 Students attend the Greater Nanticoke Area School District.